telerik/ajax-docs/controls/scheduler/data-binding/using-the-data-source-property.md

 ---
 title: Using the Data Source Property
-page_title: Using the Data Source Property | UI for ASP.NET AJAX Documentation
+page_title: Using the Data Source Property | RadScheduler for ASP.NET AJAX Documentation
 description: Using the Data Source Property
 slug: scheduler/data-binding/using-the-data-source-property
 tags: using,the,data,source,property